Feature Prioritization

 Anti-Patterns

-- Prioritizing only by customer requests, biasing toward existing users over new markets or strategic investments.
+- The customer-request queue.
+Prioritizing only by customer requests, biasing the roadmap toward existing users over new markets, platform investments, and strategic initiatives that no one explicitly asks for.

 Related Skills